JuliaORNL/JACC-repro/README.md

         - Default `precision`: double

 ## Run Performance Test
-To run performance test, `cd` into Performance-test folder and run the following commands:
+To run performance test, `cd` into Performance-test folder and run the following commands (change paths to the ones on your machine):
 ### GPU test
 ```
 chmod +x gpu-test.sh